 The proximity ratio value associated with each of these categories is in the Table 10.
+Proximity ratio values Table 10.
 Proximity ratio values

-If the Debit Project falls within 25 miles of one of the above boundaries (PMU, BSU, WAFWA Management Zone), a 25-mile buffer will be drawn around the Debit Project area and credits may be purchased in the area that gets encompassed across any of the boundaries with no additional factor value being applied.
+If the Debit Project falls within 25 miles of one of the above boundaries (PMU, BSU, WAFWA Management Zone), a 25-mile buffer will be drawn around the Debit Project area and credits may be purchased or generated in the area that gets encompassed across any of the boundaries with no additional factor value being applied.

-Preferred conservation areas are expected to be defined and incorporated into the State of Nevada Strategic Action Plan.
+Preferred conservation areas are expected to be defined and incorporated into in the State of Nevada CCS Strategic Action Plan.
 After preferred conservation areas are defined, waiving the proximity ratio for Debit Projects that acquire credit offsets from these areas but outside of the PMU or WAFWA zone for which the debit is located will be considered.
-This exception will be considered as an additional method to prioritizing mitigation in areas that best serve the GRSG at a landscape-scale instead of focusing exclusively on the individual population level.
+This exception will be considered as an additional method to prioritizeing mitigation in areas that best serve the GRSG at a landscape-scale instead of focusing exclusively on the individual population level.